Get in Touch

 Online Monitoring and Basic Debugging

-• Monitoring program execution and device states in real time.
+• Monitoring program execution and device states in real-time.

 PLC Diagnostics and Fault Finding

-• Identifying communication, configuration, and logic-related problems.
+• Identifying issues related to communication, configuration, and logic.

 • Interpreting PLC status information and diagnostic messages.

-• Applying a structured troubleshooting workflow.
+• Applying a structured approach to troubleshooting.

 Practical Troubleshooting Workshop

-• Working through common startup, I/O, and program issues.
+• Addressing common startup, I/O, and program issues.

 • Documenting findings and corrective actions.